 - Magnesia Phosphorica: This is one of the most popular homeopathic remedies for leg cramps.
 It’s particularly effective for cramps that improve with warmth or gentle massage.
 Magnesia Phosphorica can relieve cramps caused by fatigue or muscle overuse.

-- Rhus Toxicodendron: Suitable for people who experience cramps or stiffness after rest and feel better with movement.
+- Rhus Tox: Suitable for people who experience cramps or stiffness after rest and feel better with movement.
 Rhus Tox is particularly helpful for cramps that arise from overexertion or damp weather.

 - Calcarea Carbonica: Recommended for individuals who are prone to cramps after physical activity or experience muscle weakness along with cramps.
 Calcarea Carbonica is often prescribed for people who feel cold and fatigued.